kyma-project/community/guidelines/templates/resources/custom-resource.md

 ---
-title: {CR kind}
+title: {CRD kind}
 type: Custom Resource
 ---

-> This document is a ready-to-use template for a Custom Resource (CR) document that provides a sample Custom Resource and description of its elements.
+> This document is a ready-to-use template for a custom resource (CR) document that provides a sample custom resource and description of its elements.
 Additionally, the document points to the Custom Resource Definition (CRD) used to create CRs of the given kind.
 For reference, see the existing documents for the [Installation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/040-installation-custom-resource.md) and the [Api](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway/docs/011-api-custom-resource.md) CRs.

 > **NOTE:** Blockquotes in this document provide instructions.
 Remove them from the final document.